 Expert George Crump discusses data backup and issues that can occur when backing up to the cloud.

 Most backup vendors enable local applications to be backed up to a dedicated private cloud, effectively treating cloud-based data backup as an extension of a customer's physical data center.
-Also known as disaster recovery as a service, this maturing field allows an organization to lease space on a service provider's storage servers for centralized backup and management of lifeline data.
+When the process allows applications to fail over in case of a disaster and fail back later, this is known as disaster recovery as a service (DRaaS).

 Backup storage for PCs and mobile devices